Professional Regulation is necessary to protect the public from individuals whose practice is below the required standard (incompetent) or unethical.

 As UKPHR’s register was not set up as a statutory regulator, the most UKPHR can do to assure third parties of the quality and effectiveness of its register is to obtain accreditation by PSA.
 This is under a statutory scheme for the Accredited Registers programme (Health & Social Care Act 2012, Section 229).
 PSA sets standards for accreditation and by meeting these standards UKPHR has attained accreditation which is renewable annually.
 Accredited Register status assures external audiences that the register is fit for purpose.

 All registrants are required to pay an annual registration fee.
 We maintain a table of fees and other costs on our website.
 Registration fees vary according to the category.
 For applicants seeking to register as public health specialists by way of retrospective portfolio assessment there is additionally an assessment fee to pay in advance.
-The amount of the assessment fee is shown in the table on our website.

 Yes, registration is for one year at a time and has to be renewed annually.
 The renewal offers an opportunity to review development in the 12 months since registration/renewal.
 We carry out this review by way of requiring an annual declaration, signed by the registrant.
 Our intention is that registrants reflect on their public health practice and how they are maintaining and enhancing their competence.

 Once every 5 years, registrants are required to re-register (as opposed to renew registration).
 This constitutes a more rigorous check that competence is being maintained and enhanced, for example by checking that CPD requirements have been met.
 UKPHR is planning to replace re-registration with 5-yearly revalidation in 2017.

 Currently, for re-registration, we require production of a number of documents including: